Setting Up An Ideal Guitar Practice Space

 Being able to easily record yourself at any point in your practice session is such a valuable way to capture new ideas or record your progress.
 You could use a smartphone app, a PC/Mac with a microphone or audio interface or even a looper pedal.

-I use a WireTap by TC Electronic which is already connected to my rig so all I need to do is tap the footswitch and I’m instantly recording.
+I use a WireTap by TC Electronic (link to my full review) which is already connected to my rig so all I need to do is tap the footswitch and I’m instantly recording.
 Highly recommended for all guitarists.

 Examples of Guitar Practice Spaces